sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Now, delete the vote-app route in your namespace.

-What happens?
+What happened?

 It does not get re-created automatically!
+Why not?

 Set selfHeal to "auto" in the ArgoCD UI.
 Go to the Application, click `Details` and make the change for the vote-app to self heal.
 Save the changes.